Back to home

 Key Points

-• Grievances include false evictions and rent hikes exceeding legal caps.
+• Complaints include evictions on false pretenses and rent hikes exceeding legal limits.

 Share the article via